 If the stage does not have a blower, this state is skipped and the system advances to the Heat Igniter State.
-Otherwise the Blower is turned on.
+Otherwise the Hi-Speed Blower is turned on.
 After 10 to 34 seconds (34 seconds for cold purging) the system switches to the Heat Igniter State.
+If the blower on this stage is a 2-speed then the Hi-Speed is turned off and the Low-Speed is turned on before switching states.